echarvel3/genome_size_scripts/README.md

 ## Order of scripts to get finalized output.

 1. Place your paired fastq files in numbered folder (e.g. folder_1, folder_2, folder_3) for better parallization.
-3. Make sure to put your own account name in the batch script!
+2. Make sure to put your own account name in the batch script!
+3. Submit .slurm scripts to scheduler and just run .sh scripts on head node.

 | Script Title | Use |